OutSystems/docs-support/src/troubleshooting/infrastructure-management/slower-queries.md

                 t. table_name = '<table_name>'
             ;

-    1. Compare with the current number of rows in the table:
+    1. Check the current number of rows in the table:

             select
                 count(1)
             from
                 <owner_name>.<table_name>
             ;

+        Compare the number of rows in the table to the number of rows obtained in the previous step.

         Note: A small difference between the number of rows presented by the statistics and the current number of rows in the table is considered normal.